CartoDB/documentation/app/content/carto-python/visualizing-data.md

 - **Color_continuous:** Helper function for quickly creating a color continuous style.
 Data values of each field are interpolated linearly across values in the domain and are then styled with a blend of the corresponding color in the range.

-For more information and details about function parameters, default values etc., please go to the [reference](https://docs.carto.com/carto-python/reference/).
+For more information and details about function parameters, default values etc., please go to the [reference](https://docs.carto.com/carto-python/reference/#stylescolor_bins).

 ![png](/img/carto-python/carto-dw-notebook/cartodw_map.png)

 ### Examples

-In this example, we visualize the spatial data with geometries in a map from our data warehouse connection established in our CARTO platform (could be to Google BigQuery, Snowflake, Redshift, Postgres, and Databricks).
+In this example, we visualize the spatial data from two different tables available in a connection created to a database in Snowflake.
+The same can apply to BigQuery, Redshift, Databricks or a Postgresql-based database.

 ```python
 # Register CartoLayer in pydeck